ckelly314/pyisotopomer/README.md

 ```

 This should open Jupyter in a new browser window.
 In Jupyter, navigate to your current working directory.
 Click on ```run_pyIsotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.
 Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain scrambling coefficients for all possible pairings of reference materials.

-Regardless of whether it is run in a Python script or Jupyter Notebook, the Scrambling function will create an output file entitled ```{date}_scrambling_output.xlsx``` with scrambling output, similar to this [example spreadsheet](https://github.com/ckelly314/pyisotopomer/blob/master/tests/example_scrambling_output.xlsx).
-The Scrambling function will also output two .csv files containing intermediate data products: [normalized_ratios.csv](https://github.com/ckelly314/pyisotopomer/blob/master/src/normalized_ratios.csv) contains the <sup>15</sup>R<sup>bulk</sup>, <sup>17</sup>R, and <sup>18</sup>R that pyisotopomer calculated from the normalized <sup>45</sup>R and <sup>46</sup>R of each reference material, and [normalized_deltas.csv](https://github.com/ckelly314/pyisotopomer/blob/master/src/normalized_deltas.csv) contains the equivalent delta values.
-You can copy the values from "normalized_deltas.csv" into rows AT-AV of the excel template.
-If the scale normalization was effective, the δ<sup>15</sup>N<sup>bulk</sup> and δ<sup>18</sup>O of each reference material should be close to their calibrated values.

 ## Calculating isotopomers